 Since fruits contain carbohydrates, it is important to manage intake when trying to manage diabetes.

 Food manufacturers also add fructose to sweeteners, such as high-fructose corn syrup.
 This is a common ingredient in many processed foods.
-Studies suggest that, in high doses, it increase the risk of diabetes, obesity, and cardiovascular disease.

 High levels of fructose are present in: